 All the required elements to enable thermosyphoning are here: water jacket being heated by fire, hot water cylinder acting as storage vessel well above, flow and return line pipes communicating in a circuit between.

-Moreover, this kind of circulating pump (now that you’ve made it integral to managing the flow passing through an uncontrolled heat source) introduces excessive complications and multiple points of possible failure: the pump itself, the electrical supply, and the vital thermostat(s) that control it all.
+Moreover, this kind of circulating pump (now that you’ve made it integral to managing the flow passing through an uncontrolled heat source) introduces excessive complications and multiple points of possible failure: the pump itself, the electrical supply, and the vital thermostat(s) that would have to control it all.
 Just don’t do it.

 A pump will likely be getting suggested due to your hot water cylinder being in a poor location (eg: lower than the water jacket; or in a place where some sections of the hot flow line has to travel horizontally or even downwards; or a long distance from the water jacket; or all of this at once!).
 My strong advice is to not proceed if this is the case.
 Sort out a better location for your cylinder that will enable thermosyphoning, or where that’s not possible, reluctantly skip on water jacket heating altogether (sticking with standard electric/gas/solar alternatives instead – we can always supply any of our stove models without a water jacket).
-You want the circuit between your water jacket and hot water cylinder to be passive – it is simply best, and I’ve seen enough convoluted systems relying on unnatural circulation go wrong that I will never recommend the compromise.
+You want the circuit between your water jacket and hot water cylinder to be passive – it is simply best, and I’ve seen enough convoluted systems relying on artificial circulation go wrong that I will never recommend the compromise.
 You do not want to be pumping anything through the water jacket in a Homewood.
 They are designed for passive circulation.

 Back to our basic system!